 Drinking Water Is Great for Your Health

 Water is a critical component of your body, and adequate hydration is a must for your body to function properly.
 Up to 75% of your body weight is water!
-Disorders like as asthma, renal dysfunction, adrenal fatigue, arthritis, ulcers, pancreatitis, digestive problems and degenerative disc disease have all been associated with chronic dehydration.
+Disorders such as asthma, renal dysfunction, adrenal fatigue, arthritis, ulcers, pancreatitis, digestive problems and degenerative disc disease have all been associated with chronic dehydration.
 Yikes!
-As you can see, drinking more water can help solve many health problems and help you feel better overall. (read more about how we can help the treatment of degenerative disc disease)
+As you can see, drinking more water can help solve many health problems and help you feel better overall. (read about this and more in our tips for healthy aging)

 With 45% of our blood made of water, is it any wonder that chronic dehydration reduces blood volume and stresses the heart?
 Current estimates are that 75% of Americans are chronically dehydrated.
 It also a well known fact that the thirst center is not very reliable and does not kick in right away, and that hydration levels affect the satiety center.
-So, when we’re dehydrated, we often mistake it for being hungry, so we eat instead of drink.
+So, when our bodies dehydrate, we often mistake it for being hungry, so we eat instead of drink.

 “Seventy five percent of Americans are chronically dehydrated.”